Greece–Switzerland relations: 19th century

+20th century

 During the Second World War, Switzerland represented the interests of numerous countries in occupied Greece and supported the civilian population.
 During the rule of military junta in Greece, many opposition figures found refuge in Switzerland.
 The Swiss Committee for the Restoration of Democracy in Greece was formed in Bern in 1967.

 Agreements

 Greece and Switzerland have a number of treaties between the two countries, mainly dealing with commerce.
 Some of the major treaties between the countries deal with Social Security and the avoidance of double taxation in respect of income tax.

 Trade

 The balance of trade between Greece and Switzerland is generally toward Switzerland, with Greece having a constant trade deficit.
 Between 2006 and 2007, Swiss exports to Greece increased 12.9%, while Greek exports to Switzerland increased 26.4%.
 The main Swiss products imported into Greece are pharmaceuticals and medical supplies, watches, clocks and other luxury goods, machinery and high technology products, electronic equipment, and specific types of food.
 The main Greek products imported into Switzerland are food and beverages, chemicals, construction materials, and textiles.
 There are about 48 Swiss companies in Greece which employ about 10,000 people in Greece.
 Around 300,000 Swiss vacationers visit Greece every year.